ElenaCoder/metropolia-ai-project/README.md

 </details>

-## How to Run Locally with Solution 2: Hugging Face Inference API (For Local and Deployment)
+## How to Run Locally with Solution 2:

 <details>